deshpande-shreeraksha/medverse-frontend/README.md

     ```

 4.  **Link to the remote repository and push**:
-    Replace `<your-repository-url>` with the URL of your new empty repository on GitHub, GitLab, etc.
+    Replace `https://github.com/deshpande-shreeraksha/medverse-frontend.git` with the URL of your new empty repository on GitHub, GitLab, etc.
     ```sh
-    git remote add origin <your-repository-url>
+    git remote add origin https://github.com/deshpande-shreeraksha/medverse-frontend.git
     git push -u origin main
     ```